PrisonTeam/Prison/docs/prison_docs_310_guide_placeholders.md

 * **/prison placeholders**

+>  Shows a list of all of the placeholder related commands.

 * **/prison placeholders list**

+> Lists all placeholders that are available, including their aliases.
+Placeholders are grouped by their type, of which there are 10 different kinds.
+Some are player specific, rank or ladder specific, mine specific, or even hybrid combinations such as player-mine were the mine stats are based upon which mine the player is in.

 * **/prison placeholders search**

+> Provides a simple search for placeholders, optionally using a player's name, and it shows the results with actual live placeholder values.
+Search values can be one or more word fragments.

 * **/prison placeholders test**

+> Somewhat like search, but you have to provide the whole placeholder surrounded by escape characcters.
+Can provide more than one placeholder too.
+This is more like testing what you would place within a chat prefix or holographic sign.

+* **/prison placeholders stats**

+> A new command that currently only shows what placeholders have been hitting prison and their total hit count and the total average duration to process.
+This tool provides a simple pre-cache to more quickly identify which is the correct placeholder to use with the raw placeholder text.
+This even include bad placeholder hits so the pre-cache can bypass processing of the junk, which improves server performance.
+Eventually this will also include a placeholder value cache.

 * **/prison placeholders reload**

+> Reloads and rebuilds all placeholders and then reregisters them.
+This is performed when adding or removing a new mine or rank.

 NOTE: the `/prison placeholders reload` command only reloads and registers the placeholders with the placeholder integrations.
 This would be required to enable placeholders when adding a new mine, a new rank, or a new ladder.
 If you reload another plugin, such as papi, you may need to reload the placeholders which will re-register them.
 Prison has been setup to survive a papi restart, but there could still be issues.